IBM-Bluemix-Docs/swift/security/advanced_security.md

 Swift Developers can easily use advanced security services that {{site.data.keyword.cloud}} offers to protect their keys and data at rest, in use, or in transit at the industry highest security level.
 {: shortdesc}

-As an easy approach, you can directly use the {{site.data.keyword.cloud_notm}} HyperSecure Platform Services for all advanced security services in {{site.data.keyword.cloud}}.
-For more information, see [Getting Started with {{site.data.keyword.cloud_notm}} HyperSecure Platform Services](/docs/services/hypersecure-platform?topic=hypersecure-platform-getting-started-with-ibm-cloud-hyper-protect-developer-starter-kits).

 ## Using {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}
 {: #security-swift}